alphyos/CyberStart-2024/challenges/headquarters/RaceToWhere-L01C04.md

 ## Step by Step</summary>

-- Highlight the page to find text that says “Go to `/secret.html`”.
+- Highlight the page to find text that says “Go to `/secret.html`”
-- Entering this at the end of the url gets you the flag.
+- Entering this at the end of the url gets you the flag, which is randomized

 ![image of what the correct webpage should look like](/assets/racetowhere1.jpg)